StanfordVL/OmniGibson/docs/objects.md

-### Adding other objects to iGibson
+### Adding other objects to OmniGibson
-We provide detailed instructions and scripts to import your own objects (non-articulated) into iGibson.
+We provide detailed instructions and scripts to import your own objects (non-articulated) into OmniGibson.

-Instruction can be found here: [External Objects](https://github.com/StanfordVL/iGibson/blob/master/igibson/utils/data_utils/ext_object).
+Instruction can be found here: [External Objects](https://github.com/StanfordVL/OmniGibson/blob/master/omnigibson/utils/data_utils/ext_object).

 ### Examples
-In this example, we import a few objects into iGibson.
-The code can be found here: [igibson/examples/objects/load_objects.py](https://github.com/StanfordVL/iGibson/blob/master/igibson/examples/objects/load_objects.py).
+In this example, we import a few objects into OmniGibson.
+The code can be found here: [omnigibson/examples/objects/load_objects.py](https://github.com/StanfordVL/OmniGibson/blob/master/omnigibson/examples/objects/load_objects.py).

 ```python
 import logging